-She nodded and followed him through the now unlocked door, and down the hall toward the lift.
+She nodded and followed him through the now unlocked door, and down the hall towards the lift.
 He pressed the button, and a few seconds later, the lift appeared.
 ‘Is this a magic lift?
-Last night and now, we only had to wait like five seconds for it, with all the buttons inside, there’s a low statistical probability that it was that close each time.’
+Last night and now, we only had to wait like five seconds for it.
+With all the buttons inside, there’s a low statistical probability that it was that close each time.’

 He gave her a strange look.
 ‘That’s a very astute observation.’

-It’s also the paranoid, but you shouldn’t mention that.
+It’s also the paranoia, but you shouldn’t mention that.

 ‘You shouldn’t apologise for that,’ he said as they stepped into the lift.
 ‘Intelligence isn’t something to be ashamed of.’

-This floor was a lot plainer than even Ryan’s floor, but at least the doors had numbers, so it made navigation possible.
-The room he led her into contained only a few hard, plastic chairs, a table and a television on the wall.
+This floor was a lot plainer than even Ryan’s floor, but at least the doors had numbers, making navigation possible.
+The room he led her into contained only a few hard, plastic chairs, a table, and a television on the wall.

 Oh, please tell me there’s not an orientation video.

-There was the sound of voices, and the door opened again, allowing a guy with a buzz cut and a mountain entrance to the boring little room.
-She stared at the mountain for a moment, before realising that it was a volcano – one that looked like it was going to erupt.
-The volcano rumbled, it was a deep, rocky sound – one that would have made the residents of Pompeii wish they been thrown in jail.
-She was pretty sure it was shaking, the red on top obviously burninating fire that would-
+There was the sound of voices, and the door opened again, allowing a guy with a buzz cut and a red-haired mountain to enter the boring little room.
+She stared at the mountain for a moment before realising that it was a volcano – one that looked as if it was going to erupt.
+The volcano rumbled, a deep, rocky sound – one that would have made the residents of Pompeii wish they been thrown in jail.
+She was pretty sure it was shaking, the red on top obviously burninating fire that would–

 Ryan addressed the volcano.
 ‘Taylor, are we ready to start?’